NATO Standardization Office: Standardization Agreements

-A Standardization Agreement (STANAG) is a document that defines varies processes, procedures, terms, and conditions for common military and technical procedures or equipment between NATO nations.
+NATO Standards are associated with what are known as Standardization Agreement (STANAG)s.
+A (STANAG) is a document that specifies the agreement between NATO nations to implement a standard.
 Once they are adopted by a nation, a STANAG allows members of the alliance to cooperate with that nation.
-The DNSA is who has the authority to promulgate a STANAG or an Allied Publication (AP).
-The NSA publishes STANAGs in a database in English and French on their website.
+The DNSO is who has the authority to promulgate a STANAG or an Allied Publication (AP).
+The NSO publishes STANAGs in a database in English and French on their website.
 This is a partial list of STANAGs with related articles: